Towards AI as Colleagues: Multi-Agent System Improves Structured Ideation Processes: Results

 \subsubsection{MultiColleagues Broadens Creative Exploration.}

 Survey measures confirmed that participants experienced greater creative exploration with MultiColleagues (M = 6.00, SD = 0.87) than with the Baseline condition (M = 4.95, SD = 1.55; W = 31.5, $p$ = .018).
-To understand this difference, we analyzed conversational topical patterns, focusing on the pace at which new topics were introduced and the time spent developing them.
-In Figure \ref{fig:conversational_topics}, we found that Baseline produced new content at a faster pace, with more main topics per minute (M = 0.78 vs. 0.36, SD = 0.19 vs 0.07; W = 0.0, $p$ < .001) and more sub-topics per minute (M = 3.09 vs. 1.25, SD = 0.89 vs 0.29; W = 0.0, $p$ < .001).
-However, the \emph{branching ratio} showed only a modest difference, with Baseline producing a slightly higher average branching ratio (M = 3.86, SD = 0.49) compared to MultiColleagues (M = 3.72, SD = 0.60; W = 83.0, $p$ = 0.43), which indicates both systems supported relatively similar topical divergence levels.
-However, for investigating participants' time investment per topic, we found that participants in MultiColleagues resulted in more sustained exploration of each idea, where they spent over twice as much time on a single main topic (M = 2.93 vs. 1.39 min, SD = 0.71 vs. 0.36 min; W = 0.0, $p <$ .001) and on each sub-topic (M = 0.91 vs. 0.36 min, SD = 0.40 vs. 0.14 min; W = 0.0, $p <$ .001).
-This pattern indicates that MultiColleagues facilitated sustained exploration rather than rapid topic turnover.
-Interview reflections reinforced this sustained style of exploration.
-Several participants noted that the Baseline condition’s “large initial response” often felt like “a presentation you just read” (P19), which discouraged further exploration.
-By contrast, MultiColleagues encouraged participants to “proactively join to think and discuss” when only a few points were offered (P3).
-These results demonstrate that MultiColleagues broadened creative exploration by sustaining user-driven idea development beyond Baseline’s faster topical output.
+Further, statistical tests did not reveal significant associations between number of personas selected and creativity scores ($r=0.223, p=0.345$) or occupational background ($H=1.292, p=0.524$).
+These findings suggest that inclusion of a good enough number of different perspectives would facilitate creativity; however, increasing the number of personas solely did not guarantee higher creativity.
+To further examine this difference, we analyzed the topical structure and conceptual content of user contributions.
+Topic branching captured how many parallel idea directions participants pursued, while concepts production reflected the amount of concepts (i.e., nouns, \cite{kintsch1998comprehension}.) people produced in their language discourse.
+Figure~\ref{fig:conversational_topics} shows that MultiColleagues supported broader and more in-depth ideation than the baseline.
+Participants generated significantly higher topic branching with MultiColleagues (M = 6.45, SD = 2.54) than Baseline (M = 3.50, SD = 1.79, $t(19) = 5.15, p<.001$), indicating that they explored more parallel lines of ideas in terms of broader elaboration of the topics.
+Participants also generated more concepts in their discussion, suggesting more in-depth reflections, as shown in a higher concept production rate (M = 2.05 concepts/min, SD = 0.81) in MultiColleagues than in Baseline (M = 1.26, SD = 0.67, $t(19) = 2.59, p<.05$).
+These results show MultiColleagues encouraged both greater structural divergence and richer conceptual expression during ideation.
+Interview reflections reinforced this pattern.
+Several participants noted that the Baseline condition’s “large initial response” often felt like “a presentation you just read” (P19), which reduced their motivation to extend the ideas in breadth or depth.
+In contrast, MultiColleagues encouraged participants to “proactively join to think and discuss” when only a few points were offered (P3).
+These results demonstrate that MultiColleagues broadened creative exploration by enabling participants to pursue more directions and engage in more conceptually rich discourse.